Islamic Revolutionary Guard Corps Navy: Iran–Iraq War (1985–1988)

 On 17 September 1985, Iran's supreme leader and commander-in-chief Ruhollah Khomeini ordered Islamic Revolutionary Guard Corps to create three branches including navy.
 Shortly afterwards, Hossein Alaei was appointed as the commander of the naval forces.
 The navy was tasked to operate in the Persian Gulf and by 1987 were able to play an active role against Iraqi Navy in the Iran–Iraq War.

 During the "Tanker War" phase of the Iran–Iraq War, beside the regular Iranian Navy, IRGC started employing swarm tactics and surprise attacks using Boghammar speedboats fitted with rocket launchers, RPGs, and heavy machine guns.
 Attacks on Kuwaiti tankers, an Iraqi ally, eventually dragged the US Navy into the Persian Gulf to escort Kuwaiti tankers.
-As a response, IRGC ordered mining west of Farsi Island on the route of the very first caravan—the Kuwaiti supertanker SS Bridgeton escorted by four US warships—which successfully hit the tanker itself.
+As a response, IRGC ordered mining west of Farsi Island on the route of the very first convoy—the Kuwaiti supertanker SS Bridgeton escorted by four US warships—which successfully hit the tanker itself.

-The 1988 naval battle between Iran and the US, Operation Praying Mantis, resulted in half of Iran's operational fleet being destroyed or severely damaged.
-The US suffered 2 casualties due to an AH-1T Sea Cobra crashing.
-Iran lost 1 frigate (45 crew members killed), 1 gunboat (11 crew members killed), 3 speedboats, 1 frigate, and 2 platforms.
+The 1988 naval battle between Iran and the US, Operation Praying Mantis, resulted in 1 Iranian frigate being lost (45 crew members killed), 1 gunboat (11 crew members killed), 3 speedboats, and 2 platforms.
+The US suffered 2 casualties due to an AH-1T Sea Cobra crashing or being shot down.